Journal of Agriculture and Crops

 Manuscript Preparation Guidelines

-Abstract: The Abstract of the manuscript should state the scope of the experiment and indicate significant data and point out major findings and conclusion.
+Abstract: The Abstract of the manuscript should state the scope of the experiment and indicate significant data and point out major findings and conclusions.
 The submitted manuscript should be in MS Word and must have an abstract, not more than 350 words.
-The abstract should include background, experiment and conclusion.
+The abstract should include background, experiment, and conclusion.

 Keywords: After abstract 4-6 keywords must be added.

 Introduction: An introduction should include a clear statement of the problem, the relevant literature on the subject, and the proposed approach or solution.
 It should be easy and understandable.

 Materials and Methods: There should be clearly explained Materials and methods to allow possible replication of the research.
 The true new research method should be described in detail; previously published methods should be cited and important modifications of published methods should be mentioned in detail.

 Results: The results should be presented clearly and precisely.
 The results should be written in the past tense when describing the author’s findings.
 Previously published findings should be written in the present tense.